jjyan-Hexi/hello-world/README.md

 every thing is worthly to be taste.

-learn and practice will guild me to future
+learn and practice will guide me to future